Robertron624/bookmark-landing-page/README.md

 - [Svelte Interactive course](https://svelte.dev/tutorial/classes) - This is the official Svelte JS tutorial.
 It's a great resource for learning Svelte JS, from state management to component creation.

 - [Svelte Native accordion](https://svelte.dev/repl/74ff0da7cb074d4788b996e2d91258d3?version=3.23.0) - This is a great ressource for creating a native group of accordion components in Svelte JS.
 I used this to create the accordion component in this project.

+- [Svelte Modal](https://svelte.dev/examples/modal) - This is a great resource for creating a modal component in Svelte JS.
+I used this to create the mobile navigation menu in this project.

 ## Author

 - Personal Website - [Robert Ramirez](https://robert-ramirez.netlify.app)
 - Frontend Mentor User- [@Robertron624](https://www.frontendmentor.io/profile/Robertron624)
 - Twitter - [@robertdowny](https://www.twitter.com/robertdowny)

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.